danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ```

 ### 3.11 Loops
-The concept of a loop is that you can execute a block of code in many times.
-For example if you have to draw 100 lines that place vertically one after the other, you can of course write 100 lines of code using the syntax: `line()`.
-A for-loop provides a handy way to draw the line 100 times by setting a conditional structure, counting the number of line that has drawn and the max lines.
+The core concept of a loop is that you can execute a block of code many times.
+For example if you have to draw 100 lines that are placed vertically one after the other, you can of course write 100 lines of code using the syntax: `line()`.
+A *for-loop* provides an efficient way to draw the line 100 times by setting a conditional structure, counting the number of lines that have been drawn and counting the maximum lines.

 To structure a for-loop, you need to ask yourself:

-- What are the things/actions that you want to loop repetitively and that comes with a certain sequence or pattern?
+- What are the things/actions that you want to loop, to repeat in a sequence or pattern?
-- Specifically what is the conditional logic?
-And when do you want to exit the loop?
+- More specifically, what is the conditional logic, and when do you want to exit the loop?
 - What do you want to do when this condition is/is not met?

-See below example taken from the source code of Asterisk Painting (line 37-42):
+See below example taken from the source code of *Asterisk Painting* (lines 37-42):

 ```javascript
   for(let i=0; i<xPos.length; i++) {